 For many at the University of Minnesota-Twin Cities campus, May 9, 1972 started out like any other day.
 The weather was much cooler than normal, so students rushed to and from their classes.
 The buzz on campus concerned President Nixon’s announcement that the United States would lay mines in North Vietnam’s Haiphong Harbor in an attempt to impede the supply of weapons and material to the North Vietnamese military.
 Later in the day, a rally against the mining was planned, along with an off-campus demonstration at the Cedar-Riverside housing development’s opening ceremony.
-Tension was low on campus.
+Tensions were low on campus.
 However, the next few days would turn into the most turbulent in the University’s history.

 The rally against the mining of Haiphong Harbor was scheduled to take place at noon in front of Northrup Memorial Auditorium on May 9th.
 More than 250 students and faculty attended the peaceful, but enthusiastic demonstration.
 About ten University police officers were on hand in case of any disturbance.
 Meanwhile, there was a mounting concern that this group of demonstrators would meet up with a group protesting the opening of the nearby Cedar-Riverside housing development.
 The combined unease could lead to an unmanageable situation for University police officers.